Drømde mik en drøm i nat: Song text

 The second line may be compared with the medieval song "Palle Boosons visa" which also speaks of "silk and fine fur": "Han kläder sig i silke, så och i ädel päll..".

 Musical notes

 Whilst there is general agreement on the notes of the melody (except for ligatures), a variety of rhythmical interpretations are possible.

-Tobias Norlind believed it to be an early version of Staffansvisan, a song about Saint Stephen that is known in several versions and is still commonly sung in Sweden as part of the Lucia celebrations in December each year.
+Tobias Norlind believed it to be an early version of Staffansvisan, a song about Saint Stephen that is known in several versions and is still commonly sung in Sweden, now as part of the Lucia celebrations in December each year.
 However, Norlind did not attempt to interpret the rhythmical structure of the song.

 For many years, a version of the tune was used in breaks between programmes on Danmarks Radio.

 In this version, the first half of the tune has been interpreted as trochee:

 Another interpretation based on rhythmical structures common in older traditional music, gives us a standard dance tune consisting of four plus four bars: